-ADEM uses a watershed management approach as an integral component of its efforts manage water quality and to protect and restore Alabama's water resources.
+ADEM uses a watershed management approach as an integral component of its efforts to manage water quality and to protect and restore Alabama's water resources.
 ADEM uses cost-effective, non-regulatory, and integrated processes designed to protect, restore, and maintain aquatic ecosystems, supported by sound science that views watersheds as dynamic systems, to restore impaired waters and ensure WQS are achieved.

-ADEM's rotational, 5-year river basin assessment and monitoring strategy supports the federal CWA §§305(b), 319(a), 303(d), 314(a) and 320.
+ADEM's rotational, three-year river basin assessment and monitoring strategy supports the federal CWA §§305(b), 319(a), 303(d), 314(a) and 320.
 Factors to progressively implement the watershed management approach include a variety of relevant environmental, economic, and administrative considerations:

-- Protection of public health - Ecosystem health along with a safe, healthy environment - Anthropogenic causes and essential quality-of-life benefits - Designated uses of water resources - Value of the watershed or waterbody area to the public including water quality protection and economic costs and benefits of mitigating the causes of degradation - Pollutant cause, source, ecological risk, or mitigation need and complexity - Vulnerability of stream segments and waterbodies or infrastructure to degradation - Demonstrable water quality results including aquatic biological resources and their habitat - Watershed management plan and TMDL development and implementation - Coordination of watershed management plan actions and sustainable partnerships - Leveraging of human and financial capital from both the public and private sectors have also developed, or are developing, watershed management plans and strategies at varying levels of scale, scope, and specificity.
-Those actions are currently supporting ADEM's watershed restoration and protection efforts.
+- Protection of public health - Ecosystem health along with a safe, healthy environment - Anthropogenic causes and essential quality-of-life benefits - Designated uses of water resources - Value of the watershed or waterbody area to the public including water quality protection and economic costs and benefits of mitigating the causes of degradation - Pollutant cause, source, ecological risk, or mitigation need and complexity - Vulnerability of stream segments and waterbodies or infrastructure to degradation - Demonstrable water quality results including aquatic biological resources and their habitat - Watershed management plan and TMDL development and implementation - Coordination of watershed management plan actions and sustainable partnerships - Leveraging of human and financial capital from both the public and private sectors

 ADEM implements the nonpoint source components of its watershed management approach in accordance with the goals and objectives of the federal CWA, §319(h) grant program guidelines, the Alabama NPSMP, and through the development and implementation of specific watershed management plans.
-Other federal, interstate, regional, State, and local groups
+Other federal, interstate, regional, State, and local groups have also developed, or are developing, watershed management plans and strategies at varying levels of scale, scope, and specificity.
+Those actions are currently supporting ADEM's watershed restoration and protection efforts.